-- 1. Once the research committee has approved the project's aims, research design and methodology, the student prepares an IRB proposal, if appropriate, under the direction of the Co-Directors or committee chair. - 2.
-Following IRB approval, the student carries out the project with data collection, data analysis and writing a draft of the manuscript. - 3.
-The Program or PI is responsible for costs associated with the project.
+1. Once the research committee has approved the study aims, research design and methodology, the student prepares an IRB proposal, if appropriate, under the direction of the committee chair.

+2. Following IRB approval, the student carries out the project with data collection, data analysis and writing of the research project.

+3. The Program or Lab PI is responsible for costs associated with the project.
+Students will be encouraged to apply for funding as well.